 Bring ample amounts of water and snacks to stay fresh, and if you are planning on going directly out on the town or to a restaurant after the hike, pack a full change of clothes.
 Your friends and their noses will thank you.

 So what do YOU think?
-Have you done any hikes around Boulder that you’d recommend, including this one?
+Have you done any hikes around Boulder that you’d recommend, including Green Mountain West Trail?
 What do you look for in a hike?